Painter of portraits, still lifes & landscapes

 The preface of the catalogue is written by Axel Rüger, (director of the Van Gogh Museum and De Mesdag Collectie), and Elsebeth Welander-Berggren (director of the Sven-Harrys Konstmuseum).
 The essay on Larsson's portraits is written by Sabine Craft-Giepmans (Head of the ‘Fine Arts until 1750’ department at the RKD-Dutch Institute for Art History in The Hague).
 Edwin Becker (chief Curator of Exhibitions at the Van Gogh Museum in Amsterdam) has conducted an interview with the artist.
 The catalogue comprises images of the paintings that can be seen at both exhibitions as well as a selection of paintings that have been made recently.
-In addition to the still-lives and landscapes there is, for instance, the portrait of H.M.
+In addition to the still-lives and landscapes there are, for instance, two full-length portraits, of H.M.
+King Willem-Alexander and H.M.
+Queen Maxima, commissioned by Sociëteit de Witte in The Hague and the portrait of H.M.
 Queen Silvia of Sweden, commissioned by the National Museum in Stockholm.
 The catalogue has been compiled by Wendela Burgemeister (art historian).

 The catalogue will be offered for sale at the Sven-Harrys Konstmuseum and at De Mesdag Collectie.
 It will further be for sale online, in bookstores and at the Van Gogh Museum in Amsterdam.